Skip to main content

 • Cyclic imports are not allowed, in particular a module must not import itself.
 (Example for a cyclic import: module M_1 imports module M_2, M_2 imports M_3, …, M_N imports M_1 again.)

-• If a derived module specifies a function block (by use of MPLEMENTED_BY), this function block must derive from the function block of the base module or must be identical to it.
+• If a derived module via IMPLEMENTED_BY specifies a function block, then this function block must derive from the function block of the base module or must be identical to it.

 • A derived module inherits all sections of the base module.
 It can add new sections or modify existing sections.

-• A section can be modified in the derived module by using the same name and target extended with the modifier UPDATE.
+• A section can be modified in the derived module by using the same name and target extended with the UPDATE modifier.
 In this case, its entries are changed.
-All missing definitions of the section in the derived module will be taken over from the base module.
+All missing definitions of the section in the derived module are applied from the base module.

-• The modifier UPDATE and HIDE can only be used if the respective section (name and target) is defined in the basic module.
-Conversely a section, which is defined in the base module can only be used in the derived module if it has the HIDE or UPDATE modifier.
+• The UPDATE and HIDE modifiers can be used only if the respective section (name and target) is defined in the basic module.
+Conversely, a section which is defined in the base module can be used in the derived module only if it is provided with the HIDE or UPDATE modifiers.
 If there is only the HIDE modifier in the section and not UPDATE, then no definitions are allowed.

 • Some entries must be changed in the derived module (example: the description).